sulfierry/MolecularModeling/FreeEnergyLandscape/README.md

 where \( k_B \) is the Boltzmann constant (\( 8.314 \times 10^{-3} \, \text{KJ/mol.K} \)), \( T \) is the temperature, and \( P \) is the probability density of the CVs.
 This relationship allows us to convert a histogram of CV values into a free energy surface.

+## Utilizing Gaussian Kernel Density Estimation (KDE) in Free Energy Landscape Analysis

+Within our script, the `gaussian_kde` function from the SciPy library is instrumental in constructing a detailed representation of the free energy landscape.
+This statistical method is crucial for estimating the probability density function (PDF) of a dataset without assuming any predefined distribution shape.
+In the context of molecular dynamics and simulations, it allows us to visualize and analyze the distribution of free energy across different states or configurations defined by collective variables (CVs).

+### Technical Implementation

+The `gaussian_kde` leverages a Gaussian (normal) distribution, placing it at each point in the dataset and summing these distributions to approximate the overall data's PDF.
+This technique is adept at capturing the underlying structure of the data, providing a smooth, continuous representation of the free energy landscape.
+The smoothness of the KDE is controlled by the bandwidth parameter, which determines the width of the Gaussian kernels used.

+Mathematically, the density estimation at a point `x` is calculated as follows:

+\[ f(x) = \frac{1}{n \cdot h} \sum_{i=1}^{n} K\left(\frac{x - x_i}{h}\right) \]

+where:
+- `n` is the number of data points,
+- `h` is the bandwidth,
+- `x_i` are the data points,
+- `K` represents the Gaussian kernel function, defined by:

+\[ K(u) = \frac{1}{\sqrt{2\pi}} e^{-\frac{1}{2}u^2} \]

+### Application in the Script

+The `FreeEnergyLandscape` class employs `gaussian_kde` in several key areas:

+1. **Free Energy Distribution Estimation:** By applying `gaussian_kde` to the CVs collected from molecular simulations, we obtain a continuous estimate of the free energy landscape.
+This estimated landscape is crucial for identifying stable configurations (minima) and understanding the transition pathways (energy barriers) between different molecular states.

+2. **Visualization:** The KDE result is used to generate visual representations of the free energy landscape, including both static 3D plots and animated GIFs.
+These visualizations allow for an intuitive exploration of the energy landscape, facilitating the identification of significant energy features that influence molecular behavior.

+### Importance in Molecular Studies

+The Gaussian KDE method provides a sophisticated approach to model the complex free energy landscapes encountered in molecular dynamics studies.
+It enables researchers to visualize the distribution of energy states without the constraints of parametric models, offering insights into molecular stability, transitions, and the energetics of molecular interactions.
+By incorporating `gaussian_kde` into our analysis, we enhance our ability to decipher the intricate energy landscapes that govern molecular systems, contributing significantly to the fields of computational chemistry and biophysics.

 ## Implementation Details

 ### Class `FreeEnergyLandscape`